HeydarliAtabay/SolidarityPurchasingGroup/README.md

         `{
                 "code": 503,
-                "error": `Unavailable service error during the delete of the order item`, } `
+                "error": "Unavailable service error during the delete of the order item" } `